stphnmrgn/pwgen/README.md

 ## Warning

 It is probably best to not print secrets to the terminal, which this CLI does by default.
-If using for this CLI to generate secrets for realz, then pipe the secret to your clipboard. e.g.
+When using this CLI to generate secrets in the real-world, then pipe the secret to your clipboard. e.g.

 ```bash
 python pwgen.py password | xclip -select clipboard